openstreetmap/owg-website/2025/02/15/post-mortem.md

 - HE.net service was fully restored on 18 December 2024 at 00:29, at which point all usual routes and services returned to normal.

 **Root Cause:**
-- An unanticipated failure of HE.net routing equipment in Amsterdam led to a network blackout.
-The routing hardware had to be replaced, and this process involved them shipping new equipment from California.
+- An unanticipated failure of HE.net routing equipment in Amsterdam led to a network blackout of both of OpenStreetMap's redundant fibre Internet connections.
+HE.net's routing hardware had to be replaced, and this process involved them shipping new equipment from California.
 During this time, OpenStreetMap.org was exposed to their single point of failure with no direct failover ISP in place.

 ---